ramessesii2/finops-agent-lt/README.md

 FinOps forecasting agent is an AI-driven forecasting tool that predicts your Kubernetes costs and resource usage and then gives you actionable savings recommendations.

-### Key Value Props
+## Key Value Props

 1. Cost Forecasting – Predict your 7 or 30-day future spend at cluster and node granularity.

-	2. AI-Powered – Zero-shot learning via Datadog’s open-source Toto model.
+2. AI-Powered – Zero-shot learning via Datadog's open-source Toto model.

 3. Recommendations – Automatically spot idle nodes and estimate exact dollar-savings.

 4. Plug & Play – Configure in helm/values.yaml, Helm does the rest; integrate via simple JSON APIs.

 > In development
 > Helm & K8s deployment files work as-is, just build Docker image, push, and apply deployment.
 > The default value of Helm chart also includes a public image of finops-agent in ghcr and so optionally you can skip docker build & push.

-**Note**:
+**Note**

 - NBEATS & Prophet model adapter specific code will be removed completely.

 ## Architecture